I have a hobby.

 Here’s some innocent-looking code:

-If we use slice pattern matching, we’ll only get access to the element if the match arm is executed.
+If we use slice pattern matching instead, we’ll only get access to the element if the correct match arm is executed.

 match matching_users.as_slice

 Note how this automatically uncovered one more edge case: what if the list is empty?
-We hadn’t considered this case before.
-The compiler-enforced pattern matching forces us to think about all possible states!
-This is a common pattern throughout robust Rust code, the attempt to put the compiler in charge of enforcing invariants.
+We hadn’t explicitly considered this case before.
+The compiler-enforced pattern matching requires us to think about all possible states!
+This is a common pattern in all robust Rust code: putting the compiler in charge of enforcing invariants.

 When initializing an object with many fields, it’s tempting to use ..Default::default() to fill in the rest.